dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

   Point(this.x, this.y);
 }

-// Using a declaring header constructor (aka primary constructor). class Point(var int x, var int y);
+// Using a primary constructor. class Point(var int x, var int y);

-// Using a declaring body constructor. class Point {
-  this(var int x, var int y);
-}
 ```

 These examples will serve as an illustration of the proposed syntax, but
-they will also illustrate the semantics of the declaring constructor
+they will also illustrate the semantics of the primary constructor
 declarations, because those declarations work exactly the same as the
 declarations using the current syntax.

+As part of this feature, an empty body of a class, mixin class, or
-Note that an empty class body, `{}`, can be replaced by `;`.
+extension type (that is, `{}`), can be replaced by `;`.

-The basic idea with the header form is that a parameter list that occurs
+The basic idea with a primary constructor is that a parameter list that
-just after the class name specifies both a constructor declaration and a
+occurs just after the class name specifies both a constructor declaration
-declaration of one instance variable for each formal parameter in said
+and a declaration of one instance variable for each formal parameter in
-parameter list that has the _declaring_ modifier `var` or `final`.
+said parameter list that has the _declaring_ modifier `var` or `final`.

 With this feature, all other declarations of formal parameters as `final`
 will be a compile-time error.
 This ensures that `final int x` is